parro-it/libui-napi/docs/password-entry.md

 <a name="UiPasswordEntry"></a>

 ## UiPasswordEntry ⇐ <code>UiEntryBase</code>
-A single line text entry widget that hides the input, useful for passwords and other sensible data.
+A single line text entry control that hides the input, useful for passwords and other sensible data.

 **Kind**: global class